swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 [UTS#18][uts18] requires intersection and subtraction, and uses the operation spellings `&&` and `--` in its examples, though it doesn't mandate a particular spelling.
 In particular, conforming implementations could spell the subtraction `[[x]--[y]]` as `[[x]&&[^y]]`.
 UTS#18 also suggests a symmetric difference operator `~~`, and uses an explicit `||` operator in examples, though doesn't require either.

-The differing support between engines is conflicting, as engines that don't support a particular operator treat them as literal, e.g `[x&&y]` in PCRE is the character class of `["x", "&", "y"]` rather than an intersection.
+Engines that don't support a particular operator fallback to treating it as literal, e.g `[x&&y]` in PCRE is the character class of `["x", "&", "y"]` rather than an intersection.

-Another conflict arises with .NET's support of using the `-` character in a custom character class to denote both a range as well as a set subtraction. .NET disambiguates this by only permitting its use as a subtraction if the right hand operand is a nested custom character class, otherwise it is a range.
+Unlike other engines, .NET supports the use of `-` to denote both a range as well as a set subtraction. .NET disambiguates this by only permitting its use as a subtraction if the right hand operand is a nested custom character class, otherwise it is a range operator.
 This conflicts with e.g ICU where `[x-[y]]`, in which the `-` is treated as literal.

 We intend to support the operators `&&`, `--`, and `~~`.
 This means that any regex literal containing these sequences in a custom character class while being written for an engine not supporting that operation will have a different semantic meaning in our engine.
 However this ought not to be a common occurrence, as specifying a character multiple times in a custom character class is redundant.

-In the interests of compatibility, we also intend on supporting the `-` operator, though we likely want to emit a warning and encourage users to switch to `--`.
+In the interests of compatibility, we also intend on supporting the `-` operator, though we will likely want to emit a warning and encourage users to switch to `--`.

 ### Nested custom character classes